This is Jan Tullberg’s website, containing work in Ethics linked to Economics and Political Science.

 3 Collective action

 The potential and the risks with group action is something I have written extensively about.
 One topic focuses within-state ethnic conflicts and the issue of separatism CivDiv.PLS.
 Another is the rationality of nationalism.
 How rational is it for the individual to join a group project?
 Is there any group gain, or just intra-group transfers from losers to winners (with a commission for the leadership)?
 Conflict and cooperation can be hard to solve at an individual level and often even more so at a group level.
-This discussion ranges from theoretical issues such as group selection NewPD to the rationality of Sweden being a nation state EkPatriotism.
+This discussion includes theoretical issues such as group selection NewPD.